kk3010/csiot/aws/README.md

 #### NPM

-First, run `npm install` to install all the dependencies.
+First, run `npm install` to install all the dependencies, then run `npm run prepare` to setup husky for automatic formatting and doc generation when committing.

 #### Docker